jedisct1/libsodium-doc/secret-key_cryptography/aead.md

 monotonically increasing counters in order to discard previous messages and prevent replay attacks.

+## Robustness

+Ciphertexts are expected to be decrypted and verified using the same key as the key initially used for encryption.

+Trying to decrypt a ciphertext with a different key may still allow an authentication tag verification to pass.
+Doing so would produce a different message, and would not compromise the security of the original message.

+But this may be an issue if an attacker has the ability to force a recipient to use a different key.

+If that turns out to be a concern, this can be solved in different ways:

+- By incorporating a key identifier in the nonce
+- By including a key identifier in the additional data
+- By including a 128-bit fixed string in the message and verifying it during the decryption process

 ## References

 * [Limits on Authenticated Encryption Use in TLS](http://www.isg.rhul.ac.uk/~kp/TLS-AEbounds.pdf)